fbpx

 7 Supplier Audit Checklist Questions to Ask Before Choosing a Vendor

-How do you know you’ll be getting the best possible prices from the right suppliers?
+How do you know you’ll get the best possible prices from the right suppliers?
 You create a supplier audit checklist!

 The process will require you to set aside a few hours to do some research.

-In that time, you need to ask yourself the 7 key supplier evaluation questions we’ve listed below.
+In that time, you need to ask yourself the seven key supplier evaluation questions listed below.

 As a small or medium-sized field service business, you probably don’t have manufacturer representatives banging down your doors.

-You’re more likely to be purchasing parts and supplies as you need them, be it online or visiting brick-and-mortar retailers like Wolseley, Plumbcenter, or Screwfix.
+You’re more likely to purchase parts and supplies as needed, be it online or by visiting brick-and-mortar retailers like Wolseley, Plumbcenter, or Screwfix.

 a supplier audit checklist can help with stock control

-While it’s not a bad way to simplify your parts purchasing process in this way, it’s also true that it can lead to overspending, wasted time, and irritated customers.
+While it’s not wrong to simplify your parts purchasing process in this way, it’s also true that it can lead to overspending, wasted time, and irritated customers.

 Let’s take a look at what you can do to prevent that from happening: